vinayparas1997/Python-Project/README.md

 # Python-Project
-This is Python Data Analyst Project
+This is Python Data Analyst Project DB